awslabs/LISA/lib/docs/user/chat.md

 ### Document Summarization Feature

-A user interface component that allows users to upload and summarize documents using AI technology.
-This feature provides an interactive popup window (modal) where users can upload files, provide instructions, and receive AI-generated summaries of their documents.
-This Modal Includes:
+This feature allows users to more easily upload and summarize documents through LISA's non-RAG context feature.
+Through an interactive popup window (modal) users upload a text file they wish to summarize, select an LLM and choose the appropriate prompt summarization template based on their needs.
+Then they receive an LLM generated summary of their document.
+This modal includes:

 - Document upload capability
-- AI model selection, tailored to summarization specific models with their summarization summary,  for different summarization approaches
+- Access to available LLMs configured with their environment specifically for summarization purposes
-- Custom instruction input with pre-populated prompts for tailored summaries
+- Summarization prompts with pre-populated instruction for tailored summaries.
+Users can also edit these prompts,
 - File context preservation for accurate processing

 #### How It Works
-1. User opens the summarization window
+1. In a chat session, select the Summarization feature
-2. Uploads the document they want to summarize
+2. Select a text document to summarize and upload it to their chat session
-3. Selects the appropriate AI model for their needs
-4. Provides any specific instructions for summarization
+3. Choose an LLM based on your use case
+4. Select the appropriate prompt summarization template and modify as needed
+5. Choose to remain in the existing chat session or start a new session
-5. Submits the request for processing
+6. Submits the request for summarization
-6. Receives the summarized output
+7. Receives the summarized output in the chat session

-#### Output
-- A concise, AI-generated summary of the uploaded document
-- Maintains context and key information from the original document
-- Follows user-provided instructions for customized summarization

 #### Benefits
 - Saves time by quickly extracting key information from documents